ProfessionalSalmon/wine-quality-prediction/README.md

 - **Sulphates**: Additives that can contribute to wine stability.
 - **Alcohol**: The percentage of alcohol content in the wine.

 The target variable is the **quality** of the wine, which is a subjective rating given by experts on a scale from 0 to 10.

-## Results
-The model is evaluated using several performance metrics:

-Mean Absolute Error, ROC, and Area under the curve
+Sadly, the performance multiclass classification models is still not acceptable, these models are still in developing progress.

+In the meantime, I created a new binary label where quality from 6.5 upward is deemed good wine and the rest is bad wine.
+I then use **Decision Tree** model to perform the prediction.
+The performance is evaluated using ROC and Area under the curve

 ![picture](/image/red-roc.png)
 ![picture](/image/white-roc.png)

-Feature Importance: Identifies the chemical properties that most affect wine quality.

-Initial results show that promising models.

 ## Usage
 To run the notebook locally, ensure you have the following dependencies installed: